chronicboost369/Amex_Classification_Submission/README.md

 # Strategies Used to read the large dataset(33GB)

 Tried to load them up in chunks, make prediction, delete, and repeat but memory limit was still an issue.
-Tried to learn using databases but was taking too long.
+Tried to learn using databases but was taking too long. (*need to learn this)